osklyar/nox-deprecated/README.md

 (being the bundle version).
 Packages exported by the bundle are not by default added to the `Import-Package` if they are also used internally.

-### Copying manifest to the project dir
+### Further parameters for generating OSGi manifests

+The following extended project properties are evaluated for every project using the `nox.OSGi` plugin:

-By default the generated manifest will be copied into `$projectDir/META-INF/MANIFEST.MF` overwriting any existing file.
-To prevent this set `osgi-unpackManifest=false` in your `gradle.properties` file at the root project (and override where required by adding a `gradle.properties` file to other projects).
+* `osgiUnpackManifest`, default `true`, specifies whether the manifest generated for the jar should be unpacked into `$projectDir/META-INF/MANIFEST.MF` overwriting any existing file.
+ This functionality is useful for Eclipse IDE integration with the Plugin Nature;
+* `osgiRequireBundles`, default `false`, specifies whether gradle resolved module dependencies should be included as required bundles (alternatively only package imports are used);
+* `osgiWithExportUses`, default `true`, specifies whether exported packages should include the `uses` clause.

 Unlike other gradle plugins for OSGi, the `nox.Java` does not try to take into account any information found in manifests within the project tree.
 It generates manifests purely for the purpose of OSGi